MarketDAO

 - Claim voting tokens (1:1 with vested governance tokens)

-- Successful proposals are executed automatically
+- Successful proposals execute automatically when majority reached

 For Distribution Proposals: